 Resembling a small rocket leaving Earth, a reddish glow hurtled skywards, leaving a softening trail of smoke in its wake.
 Seconds later, the flare illuminated the whole battlefield under a greenish burst of light.

 “Wow!
 Look, at that.”
 Charlotte scanned the fields and hedgerows, the small clumps of trees, pathways and undulations in the land.
-“Just think of all the men who lost their lives here, heads knocked in by cannon balls, charged down by horses, picked off by arrows, skewered on pikes and cut to pieces by swords.”
+“Just think of all the men who lost their lives here, heads knocked in by cannon balls, charged down by horses, picked off by arrows, skewered on pikes, cut and hacked to pieces by swords.”